carbon-design-system/carbon-tutorial/README.md

+## Carbon Tutorial

+This tutorial will guide you in creating a React app with the [Carbon Design System](https://www.carbondesignsystem.com/).
+We’ll teach you the ins and outs of using Carbon components, while introducing web development best practices along the way.

+Get started by visiting the [tutorial instructions](https://www.carbondesignsystem.com/tutorial/overview/).

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: